kwaldenphd/internet/README.md

 - Marisa Elena Duarte, *Network Sovereignty: Building the Internet Across Indian Country* (University of Washington Press, 2017).
 [Link to access through ND Libraries](https://onesearch.library.nd.edu/permalink/f/1phik6l/ndu_aleph005407182).

 # Lab Notebook Questions

+QX: Something with network specs

+QX: Something with traceroute

+QX: Website

+QX: Have you ever created a website before?
+Have you used a program like WordPress, Weebly, SquareSpace, or Wix?
+How is this process different?
+Reflect on the process of creating a website by working directly with the HTML.